 diagramming feature.
 Before we proceed further, let us tell you that these SmartArt flowcharts are only useful for very simple concepts.
 They also

 - The techniques explained on this page only work within PowerPoint.
 However, once you create a flowchart using the steps explained, it’s easy to

 copy it and paste it within Word or Excel.

 - There’s no option to create one-to-multiple or multiple-to-one branches within these flowcharts.

 - You also cannot connect the last shape on your flowchart to the first shape and create a loop.

 Before we proceed, a few words about SmartArt.
 SmartArt is a diagramming component that’s included in Microsoft Office applications such as Word,

-– using SmartArt, you can create logical diagrams such as organization charts, process flows, list and cycle diagrams,
+Excel, and PowerPoint.
+Using SmartArt, you can create logical diagrams such as organization charts, process flows, list and cycle diagrams,

 matrixes, and more.
 On the Insert tab of the Ribbon, you will find SmartArt button, as

 shown highlighted in red within Figure 1.